NaglaEssam12/Basic-Banking-System/README.md

 A Dynamic Web Application that allows users to perform money transactions with multiple users and also record their transactions/ banking activities.

-The website has the following specifications -
+The website has the following:-

-1. View customers information that show 10 customers with their updated balance.

-2. Customer table with basic fields such as name, email, current balance, etc with a dummy data up to 10 customers.
+1. Customer table with basic fields such as name, email, current balance with a dummy data.

-3. Transfer table with basic fields such as sender, receiver, transaction time and transferred amount.
+2. Transfer table with basic fields such as sender, receiver, transaction time and transferred amount.
+3. View customers information with their updated balance.
+4. Transfer Money to another User Account.

-4. Transaction History page which records all the transactions. for all the customers.
+5. Transaction History page which records all the transactions. for all the customers.

-5. Transaction History for each customer.
+6. Transaction History for each customer.

 # The Used Technologies
 For FrontEnd: HTML, CSS and JavaScript.
 For BackEnd: Java(JSP, Servlets) and MySQL as Database.